openjs-foundation/standards/GOVERNANCE.md

 If a member would like to attend a meeting as a delegate of the OpenJS Foundation they should open an issue stating:

-* The standards meeting they wish to attend
+* The standards meeting or series of meetings they wish to attend
 * The OpenJS Foundations relationship to this standards organization
 * The date and location of the meeting
 * If they will be attending in person or remotely